Parth0415/Weather-Forecast-App/README.md

 ## Description

 The weather forecast application help users to check weather forecast for upto 5 days so that, they can plan there trip accordingly.
-Furthermore, this application helps users to check weatherforecast for multiple cities and also they can save there favourite city weather forecast on the application dashboard.
+Furthermore, this application helps users to check weather forecast for multiple cities and also let them save there favourite city weather forecast on the application dashboard.

 ## Table of contents